 Even in the middle of summer when hummingbirds are visiting feeders every few minutes, it may be necessary to temporarily remove nectar feeders to solve problems and safeguard the birds.
 From just a few minutes to a few days, it may be essential to take down hummingbird feeders to:

 - Clean and Refill Feeders: Hummingbird feeders should be thoroughly rinsed every time they are refilled, and the spoiled nectar removed.
 More thorough cleaning and disinfecting should be done every few days or whenever the feeders show signs of mold, mildew, or other contamination.
 If the nectar is prepared early, it will only take a few minutes to clean and refill the feeders, and the birds will return promptly.
+Some birders may keep spare feeders available so there is no delay in getting clean, fresh feeders available to the birds.

 - Keep Insects Away: The sweet nectar hummingbirds love is also loved by wasps, bees, ants, praying mantises, and other insects.
 If too many insects are monopolizing a feeder, removing it for a few days will encourage the bugs to move on, and they are less likely to return once the feeder is replaced.
 At the same time, taking steps to minimize insects on hummingbird feeders can keep the feeders available to the birds while discouraging unwanted pests.